gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She gentled tugged it free and unfolded it.

 A chill ran up her spine.
-She stared at the page,
-then tucked it back into the sketchbook, stood up, and set it gently on the swing seat.
+She stared at the familiar handwriting on the page for a moment, then tucked it back into the sketchbook, stood up, and set it gently on the swing seat.